wiredtiger/wiredtiger/ext/storage_sources/azure_store/README.md

 ### Building

 There is currently only 1 way to build WiredTiger with Azure extension:
-1. Letting CMake manage the Azure SDK dependency as an external project, letting it download, link and build the extension.
+This way manages the Azure SDK dependency as an external project.
+This method will download the Azure SDK, and link to the WiredTiger's build system and build the extension.

 There are two CMake flags associated with the Azure extension: `ENABLE_AZURE` and `IMPORT_AZURE_SDK`.
 * `ENABLE_AZURE=1` is required to build the Azure extension.